nikitavoloboev/data/focusing/rules.md

 - Add appropriate topics to each repo.
 Add the languages used in the repo as topics.
 - Make many experiments and share them.
 - Use relative links instead of hard wired links.
 For example in GitHub you can use `../issues/` to reference issues of current repo from readme.
+- Decouple the issue/pr in the GitHub issue/PR itself.
+Using Bee app.
+Update it as I am working.

 ## GitHub Gists